2024–25 Championnat National 3

-The 2024-25 Championnat National 3 is the eighth season of the fifth tier in the French football league system in its current format.
-For this season only, the competition is contested by 140 clubs split geographically across 10 groups of 14 teams.
-The teams include amateur clubs (although a few are semi-professional) and the reserve teams of professional clubs.
-The competition starts on 25 August 2024 and is scheduled to end on 26 May 2025.
+The 2024–25 Championnat National 3 was the eighth season of the fifth tier in the French football league system in its current format.
+For this season only, the competition was contested by 140 clubs split geographically across 10 groups of 14 teams.
+The teams included amateur clubs (although a few were semi-professional) and the reserve teams of professional clubs.
+The competition began on 25 August 2024 and ended on 26 May 2025.

 Teams

 On 16 July 2024, the FFF ratified the constitution of the competition, and published the groups.

 Changes from the 2023–24 season were as follows: